debjyotiC/AD5933-MEMS-Cancer-Sensor/README.md

 # Classification of data read form MEMS cancer (Impedance) sensor by a Multi-Layer-Perceprton (MLP) Classifier

 This work studies the impedance verses frequency characteristics of a blood cell to detect the level of malignancy in it.
-The developed MEMS is connected to Analog Device's AD5933 impedance analyzer, the AD5933 after performing a frequency sweep from 1kHz to 100kHz reports the impedance data (100 samples) back to an Arduino over the i2c bus.
+The developed MEMS sensor is connected to Analog Device's AD5933 impedance analyzer, the AD5933 after performing a frequency sweep from 1kHz to 100kHz reports the impedance data (100 samples) back to an Arduino over the i2c bus.
 The impedance data so collected is then passed on to a MLP classifier to print out the degree of malignancy in a given sample of human blood.
 The MPL classifier used here is two layes deep and uses 100 input neurons.
 The MLP classifier is implemented on Python 2.7 using sklearn on a Raspberry Pi zero W running Raspbian Lite.

 ## Getting Started